FDSN/StationXML/docs/level-response.rst

 			\begin{eqnarray}Temp(V)=\sum_{k=0}^{N} a_k V^{k}\end{eqnarray}

 		For such responses, two StationXML components are required to specify the response: 1.
 A Polynomial stage, which contains the values of the Maclaurin coefficients, :math:`a_k`, and 2.
 An InstrumentPolynomial element that contains the same coefficients, but scaled by powers of the overall gain representing the combined effect of all the stages in the complete acquisition system.
+Response type for a reponse represented as a polynomial expansion, which allows non-linear sensors to be described.
+Used at either a stage of acquisition response or a complete system.

 .. tabularcolumns::|l|l|l|1|1|